 SharePoint-based intranets can improve the efficiency of the medical staff, patient care as well as employee engagement by:

 - Accelerating internal processes.
 Automated workflows help to streamline such processes as approving budgets, tracking employee status changes and vacations, managing assets and more.
+For example, our live demo shows how to submit a vacation request for approval.
 Mobile access helps to increase productivity and improve patient care.
 For example, a doctor can quickly approve a patient discharge request remotely via a mobile app.
 Nurses can use SharePoint-powered to-do lists to track their daily activities, associate patient names with their tasks (making an injection, taking a blood test, etc.), prioritize tasks, add an estimated time of task fulfillment.
 What is more, SharePoint can help always-busy doctors and nurses to pre-order meals for a week via forms and surveys.

 - Tracking events and work activities.
 Medical staff is always engaged in many activities like patient attendance, surgeries, training, etc., and it can be difficult for them to keep an eye on these activities without a scheduling system.
 SharePoint calendars help employees to schedule medical procedures and upcoming events like meetings or workshops and allow them to join, discuss, share and celebrate events.
 Also, on-call scheduling calendars help to track the replacement staff, schedule changes and notify other employees about them.

 A nurse sets up reminders to give injections to a patient

 - Tracking news and announcements.
 SharePoint alerts and announcements ensure medical employees never miss a critical update (system outages, news, hospital events, etc.).
 Besides, the platform allows conveying alerts in several ways: as a display banner on the intranet or a push notification on the mobile app.
 Also, the system can block employees from using intranet until they've read and acknowledged the message.